Jimmy Akin

-Jimmy Akin (born 24 August 1965) is an American Catholic apologist.
-He has been working for Catholic Answers since 1993, their longest-serving staff member.
+Jimmy Akin (born August 24, 1965) is an American Catholic apologist.
+He has been working for Catholic Answers since 1993 and is their longest-serving staff member.

 Akin is a weekly guest on the national radio program Catholic Answers Live, and regular contributor to Catholic Answers Magazine.
 Since 2018, Akin has been the co-host of Jimmy Akin's Mysterious World, a podcast examining mysteries in the areas of the paranormal and true crime.

 Biography

-Born in 1965 in Corpus Christi, Texas, Jimmy Akin grew up nominally Protestant in Fayetteville, Arkansas.
+Jimmy Akin was born on August 24, 1965, in Corpus Christi, Texas.
+He grew up nominally Protestant in Fayetteville, Arkansas.
 As a child, he attended services at the local Church of Christ with his parents but became interested in the New Age movement as a teenager.
-During his time in college, Akin encountered the preaching of the televangelist Eugene "Gene" Scott and became a Christian, finding a denominational home in the conservative Presbyterian Church in America, and wanted to be a pastor or seminary professor.
+During his time in college, Akin encountered the preaching of the televangelist Eugene "Gene" Scott and became a Christian, finding a denominational home in the Presbyterian Church in America, and wanted to be a pastor or seminary professor.
 He also worked as a Pro-Life activist prior to working for Catholic Answers.

 Soon after becoming a Christian, Akin met his future wife, Renee Humphrey, who had been baptized a Catholic but held many New Age beliefs.
 Over the course of their relationship, Humphrey reverted to Catholicism and resumed practicing the faith.
 They were married in 1988; later that year, Humphrey died of colon cancer.